 The first time I visited Ilfracombe, I spent a couple of hours just sitting by the harbour, taking in the surroundings.

 Listen to the cawing sounds of seagulls, enjoy the sights of the boats bobbing on the harbour and perhaps even purchase an ice cream from one of the many shops lining the harbourfront.

 If you’re looking for walks in the town, head from the fishing harbour to Wildersmouth Beach.

 This is undoubtedly one of the best things to do in Ilfracombe because you’ll be able to take in the town’s atmosphere and it’s completely free!

 See the bronze statue of Verity, a pregnant woman on the harbour

-Verity is a 20 metre high pregnant women made of bronze and stainless steel and part of her stomach is bisected, showing a fetus inside.
+Verity is a 20-metre-high pregnant woman made of bronze and stainless steel.
+Part of her stomach is bisected, showing a fetus inside.

 Take a boat trip around the coastline with Ilfracombe Sea Safari

-These boat trips are some of the best things to do in Devon.
-They are a great opportunity to see wildlife, including seals, as well as spot beautiful waterfalls along the coastline and see beaches from a completely different angle.
+They’re a great opportunity to see wildlife, including seals (which you can find in many spots in Devon and Cornwall), as well as spot beautiful waterfalls along the coastline and see beaches from a completely different angle.